fxcm/ForexConnectAPI/README.md

+CFDs are complex instruments and come with a high risk of losing money rapidly due to leverage.

+**70.96% of retail investor accounts lose money when trading CFDs with this provider. **

+You should consider whether you understand how CFDs work and whether you can afford to take the high risk of losing your money.

 # ForexConnectAPI

 This SDK is designed to get trading data, trade, load price histories and subscribe for the most recent prices.